sofiagavanelli/BiKaya-OS/README.md

 ##### interrupt.c:

+Function `interrupt_H` : its main job is to understand which lines have raised the interrupt starting from the lowest with the higher priority.
+If hanging interrupts are find on a line then the function controls all the waiting devices on that line.
+If the interrupt has been raised because the time was up then the timer is reset.
+In all the other cases, the acknowledgment command is set on the device register and the process requesting the operation is released.

-la funzione 'interrupt_H' controlla su quali linee è stato sollevato, guardandole tutta partendo da quella più bassa e a priorità
+/////la funzione 'interrupt_H' controlla su quali linee è stato sollevato, guardandole tutta partendo da quella più bassa e a priorità
                più alta.
 Se su una linea si trovano degli interrupt pendenti, controlla tutti i dispositivi in attesa sulla linea.
                Se l'interrupt è stato scatenato dallo scadere del timer, il timer viene ricaricato.
                Negli altri casi viene settato il comando di acknoledgement sul registro del disposito e viene sbloccato il processo che aveva